blueteam0ps/AllthingsTimesketch/README.md

 Note: This script was tested on the latest Ubuntu 20.04.5 Server Edition.

 #### Usage instructions for the script
+##IMPORTANT - This bash script uses a custom version of nginx.conf and docker-compose.yml
 wget https://raw.githubusercontent.com/blueteam0ps/AllthingsTimesketch/master/tsplaso_docker_install.sh
 chmod a+x ./tsplaso_docker_install.sh
 sudo ./tsplaso_docker_install.sh